marbotte/sr_cce/extraction/viewExtraction.md

-**Results**: The three parameters analyzed (use of alternative concepts, propositions using these concepts, and student conceptions) showed significant decreases from pre- to post-maps in the treatment group (whereas no effects were found in the control group). $$Our qualitative analysis$$ revealed a significant decrease in propositions that match the common alternative conceptions \[As compared to student’s own alternative conceptions Correlations showed alternative concepts and propositions as strongly related to each other.
+**Results**: The three parameters analyzed (use of alternative concepts, propositions using these concepts, and student conceptions) showed significant decreases from pre- to post-maps in the treatment group (whereas no effects were found in the control group). ((Our qualitative analysis)) revealed a significant decrease in propositions that match the common alternative conceptions ((As compared to student’s own alternative conceptions Correlations showed alternative concepts and propositions as strongly related to each other.